11 minute read time

-We are in the midst of a mobile revolution that demands marketers today rethink their email marketing strategy to account for where, when, and how people are actually engaging with the email campaigns they send.
+The mobile revolution demands that digital marketers today rethink their email marketing strategy to account for where, when, and how people are engaging with the email campaigns they send.

-If you continue to build your email marketing strategy for the desktop computer era, it’s a safe bet the audience you’re trying to reach will never open or read your email marketing campaigns.
+If you continue to build your email marketing strategy for the desktop computer era, it’s quite possible the audience you’re trying to reach will never open or read your email marketing campaigns.
 This guide will show you how to build beautiful, professional emails that look great on the devices your audience is using today.

 The digital world has experienced a mobile transformation over the last decade.
-In the first thirty years since the birth of email 1971, desktop computers were the exclusive way people viewed and interacted with electronic mail.
-Until now.
+In the first thirty years since the birth of email in 1971, people viewed and interacted with electronic mail on desktop computers exclusively, until now.

 As people continue to shift away from desktops and towards mobile, the way they receive and consume email campaigns naturally shifts with them.